 Every now and then, I get some requests to update my “how to look older in casual attire” post from years back.
 And while I don’t have enough material for a sequel, this basic outfit employs many of those tips using my wardrobe staples.
 Per the points in that post, a striped blouse + fitted dark jeans are just as comfy as a graphic tee + lighter flared jeans, but look a little more grown up.
 Rather than a poofy windbreaker, a tailored trench instantly makes outfits look more pulled-together while still keeping you dry (and warm, through a thick cashmere cardigan I have hidden as an extra layer).
 I finished with functional accessories that also add texture and dimension to the outfit – a warm camel scarf and oversized leather tote.

 This tote is from Given Goods, which I recently learned about through a reader.
 I chose this Lori tote because it’s a useful everyday piece, which would also make it a great gift.
 It’s handmade by leather artisans in Peru and each product sold through GG has its own story.

-base shapers for all my large bags, including this one).
+I also wanted to share a tip for working with unlined leather.
+Genuine leather is malleable and can be shaped over time by the contents or how you treat it (which is why I now use base shapers for all my large bags, including this one).
 Since this tote had a wider top, I folded in the upper side panels and secured them with large binder clips.
-I removed the clips after a few days and the sides now stay folded naturally, visually reducing the top width from 18" to 13" across.
+I removed the clips after a few days and the sides now stay folded naturally, visually reducing the top width from 18″ to 13″ across.